microsoft/PartnerResources/README.md

       ![Edit document](media/pullrequest.png)

-8. A member of the team will review and approve your request, or if there are any issues, respond with questions or comments.
+8. A member of the team will review and approve your request, or if there are any issues, will respond with questions or comments.

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions